-If your kids’ dentist mentioned at your 7 years old dental checkup that she should get evaluated by an orthodontist, it probably through you for a loop.
+If your 7-year-old child’s dentist mentioned getting an orthodontic consultation, it probably threw you for a loop.

 Why Is Early Evaluation Important?

-At around 7 years of age, your child’s first adult teeth will start to come in so this is why it is a good time to have that initial checkup.
-This will allow the orthodontist to catch any serious issues like malocclusion, a crossbite, a narrow jaw, or protruding teeth early that will prevent normal development from progressing.
-Also, sometimes the protrusion is so severe that the teeth are at high-risk for being damaged.
+At around 7 years of age, your child’s first adult teeth will start to come in so it is a good time to have that initial checkup.
+This will allow the orthodontist to catch any serious issues like malocclusions, crossbites, narrow jaws, or protruding teeth that could prevent normal development from progressing.
+Sometimes protrusion can be so severe that the teeth are at high-risk for being damaged.

-If these issues are identified, then your orthodontist will recommend Phase 1 treatment to address any underlying skeletal issues.
-For instances sometimes the upper or lower jaw is either growing too much or not enough causing alignment and crowding issues.
+If these issues are identified, then your orthodontist may recommend Phase 1 treatment to address any underlying skeletal issues.
+For example, sometimes the upper or lower jaw is either growing too much or not enough causing alignment and crowding issues.

-During this phase treatment include expansion, or wearing an active retainer or partial braces and typically lasts from nine to 18 months.
-Usually, then the child will wear a retainer and have regular checkups every four to six months until all the permanent teeth are in.
-Then if needed, they will also undergo Phase II care.
+Phase 1 treatment may include expansion, active retainers or partial braces that typically last from 9-18 months.
+After completing Phase 1, the child will wear a retainer and have regular checkups every six to 12 months until all the permanent teeth are in.
+Then if needed, your orthodontist may recommend Phase II care.

 Not Every Child Needs Early Treatment

-Phase 2 is what you think of as typical orthodontic treatment when your child wears braces or aligners and then a retainer to help move crooked teeth into more natural alignment.
-Most common orthodontic treatments include in phase 2 are traditional metal braces, Invisalign aligners, lingual braces, and ceramic braces.
+Phase 2 is what you would consider typical orthodontic treatment.
+The most common orthodontic treatments included in phase 2 are metal braces, Invisalign aligners, and clear ceramic braces.
 Here is what you need to know: